A DOLL’S HOUSE

 OFFICIAL SELECTIONS & AWARDS

-• WINNER, BEST SHORT FILM BY JURY QUEER FILM FEST, 2025
+• WINNER, BEST SHORT FILM BY JURY PUERTO RICO QUEER FILM FEST, 2025

 • HONORABLE MENTION & OFFICIAL SELECTION REALE FILM FESTIVAL, 2026